Skip to Content

 What are the five basic stitches?

-They include the straight stitch for seams, zigzag for stretch fabrics, overlock for edge finishing, buttonhole for closures, and blind hem for invisible hems.
+The five basic stitches you’ll use most are: straight stitch for seams, zigzag for stretch fabrics, overlock for edge finishing, buttonhole for closures, and blind hem for invisible hems.

 What thread types work best for each stitch?